colindoyle0000/colindoyle-website/content/torts2025fall/reading/_index.md

 toc: false
 ---

 You do not need to purchase a casebook for this class.
-I will distribute a hardcopy version of _Reading Assignments 01_ on the first day of class.
+You can request a hardcopy version of any of the reading assignments from the graphics department by filling out [this form](https://onlineforms.lls.edu/form/graphics-request-form).
 You can also access the reading assignments digitally.

 You can download a pdf of _Reading Assignments 01_ [here](https://brightspace.lmu.edu/d2l/le/content/280846/viewContent/3602081/View).

+You can download a pdf of _Reading Assignments 02_ [here](https://brightspace.lmu.edu/d2l/le/content/280846/viewContent/3702265/View).

+You can download a pdf of _Reading Assignments 03_ [here](https://brightspace.lmu.edu/d2l/le/content/280846/viewContent/3702266/View).

+You can download a pdf of _Reading Assignments 04_ [here](https://brightspace.lmu.edu/d2l/le/content/280846/viewContent/3702268/View).

 Please note that you will need to log in to Brightspace to access this material.